-Asian stocks mixed after Wall St record on stimulus hope
+Global stocks lower after Wall St. record on stimulus hopes

-BEIJING (AP) — Asian stock markets were mixed Friday after Wall Street hit a new high on optimism about economic stimulus and coronavirus vaccine development despite a spike in U.S. unemployment claims.
+BEIJING (AP) — Global stock markets and U.S. futures were mostly lower Friday after Wall Street hit a new high on optimism over economic stimulus and coronavirus vaccine development despite a spike in U.S. unemployment claims.

-Tokyo, Hong Kong and Sydney retreated while Shanghai gained.
-Seoul swung between small gains and losses.
+Markets in Shanghai, Frankfurt, Tokyo and Hong Kong advanced while London opened higher.

 Overnight, Wall Street’s benchmark S&P 500 index gained for a third day on optimism about progress in Washington toward a new economic aid package while the government reported the highest level of new jobless claims in three months.

-Market action suggested investors see “bad data is good news” for progress toward a stimulus, said Mizuho Bank in a report.
+Market action suggested investors see “bad data is good news” for progress toward a stimulus, Mizuho Bank said in a report.

 Also Friday, Japan’s central bank extended an emergency loan program by six months and left monetary policy unchanged, as expected.

-India’s Sensex opened down 0.3% at 46,723.73.
-New Zealand, Singapore and Bankok also retreated while Jakarta rose.

-Investors have been waiting since before the American presidential election Nov.
+Investors have been waiting since before the American presidential election on Nov.
 3 for U.S. lawmakers to agree on new aid to replace unemployment benefits that are expiring.
 That loss in income undercuts consumer spending that powers the biggest global economy and demand for imports from Asian and other suppliers.

 The Labor Department reported the number of Americans applying for unemployment benefits rose to 885,000 last week, the highest level since September.

-Progress in developing and distributing coronavirus vaccines has helped to buoy optimism the U.S. economy might start to recover next year.
+Progress in developing and distributing coronavirus vaccines has helped buoy optimism that the U.S. economy might start to recover next year.

 Democrats and Republicans in Congress are locked in a fight divided by party lines over the size and scope of an aid package at a time when the economy is showing fresh signs of stalling due to pressure from the pandemic.